 The mission of the OLC is to create community and knowledge around quality online, blended, and digital learning while driving innovation and you create your own account and affiliate it with the University of Adelaide institutional membership.
 In April 2020 the OLC recently held an event designed to address the challenges of teaching during the pandemic.
 You can access the nearly 50 OLC Ideate recorded sessions covering topics such as building inclusive learning environments, radical openness, caring for students, and humanizing online learning.
 Access a full list of the sessions and descriptions.

 Assessment design and communication

-This guide provides principles and practical advice to support the maintenance of quality and rigour in the transition to online assessment.
-It has a particular focus on academic integrity and security as two concerns raised in the current context.
+This guide provides principles and practice advice to support the maintenance of quality and rigour in online, open-resource exams.
+It has a particular focus on designing assessment to improve academic integrity.

 Advice from the Melbourne University Centre for the Study of Higher education on ways to ensure assessment design will provide valid and reliable evidence of students’ achievement of learning outcomes.

 Building rapport and community in the online environment

 The Director of Teaching and Learning at RMIT Online explains the why and how on topics such as communication, engagement, and feedback links, and provides examples.

 The eSafety Commissioner has created two resources for academic and teaching staff which provide core tools for identifying, preventing and responding to online abuse of students.
 They also provide advice on how academics can protect themselves online.